Yuji-github/Julia-VGG-ResNet-Cifar10/README.md

 |Python   | 5     | 30             | 0.726          | 0.799      | 0.580         | 1.254   |
 |Python   | 45    | 29             | 0.974          | 0.078      | 0.750         | 1.261    |
 |Python   | 50    | 29             | 0.976          | 0.074      | 0.756         | 1.214    |

+You can see that the Julia model performed slightly better in terms of loss and accuracy scores than the Python equivalent.
+Additionally, Julia was approximately 10 seconds faster per epoch iteration.
+This is likely attributed to the usage of CUDA arrays in Julia.
+Variables can be moved onto the GPU before training.
+Alternatively, Python moves variables back and forth from the CPU to the GPU during each epoch.
+As a result, Julia uses variables more efficiently.
+Overall, there was no significant difference found between the two models.

+## 4. Future Study
+Julia performs better than Python when we use VGG for cifer10.
+However, Julia did not differentiate from Python when it used ResNet18.
+We assume that the transferred data on the GPU, including ResNet18, is slightly larger to optimize Julia's performance.
+Thus, we need a better GPU to maxmize the performance.